-Alcatel One Touch Fierce for T-Mobile revealed in FCC documents [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Alcatel One Touch Fierce for T-Mobile revealed in FCC documents [UPDATED]Alex Wagner - Editorial Director of News and Content

 Neither Alcatel nor T-Mobile have made any announcements regarding a new Android smartphone known as the "One Touch Fierce," but thanks to a new entry in the database of the Federal Communications Commission, we now know that such a device is on the way.

 The FCC's entry for the One Touch Fierce contains several images of the unit's Alcatel and T-Mobile-branded exterior, as well as a user manual that reveals some of the device's features.
 The included documents suggest that the One Touch Fire is an Android 4.x smartphone with a microSD card slot, Wi-Fi Calling support, three capacitive navigation buttons, a non-removable 1800mAh battery, a 5-megapixel rear camera and a second shooter around front.

 There's not a ton of information available about the One Touch Fierce's straight-up spec list quite yet, but so far it looks like the device could fall somewhere in the mid-range of T-Mobile's Android lineup.
 When it comes to the features that we do know about, the microSD slot on the One Touch Fierce is a welcome sight, and I'm sure that several T-Mobile folks will be pleased to see that Wi-Fi Calling support is also onboard.

 It's unclear when the Alcatel One Touch Fierce might touch down on T-Mobile.
 Now that it's passed through the FCC, though, it's at least one step closer to those magenta shelves.